portellam/bash-classes-and-functional-outputs/README.md

-# Bash Explained: "Classes" and Functions with "Outputs"
+# Bash "Classes" and Functional "Outputs"
 ### Status: Work-in-progress

 Bash script programming is useful.
 A developer can automate tasks, install software, make changes to live system, etc.